anotherAsad/AdvancedVLSIdesign/README.md

 1. **Direct Form**: *The naive design.
 Uses a massive adder to sum up all delayed multiplication products.
 This massive adder adds 204 products combinationally.
 Results in an atrociously long critical path*.
 2. **Pipelined Direct Form**: _The adder from the above design is pipelined: It is broken down logarithmically, with every further stage requiring half or so number of adders than the last one._
 3. **Broadcast Form**: _The FIR filter is expressed in a form which is naturally pipelined, and uses a low resource count.
 The input samples are **broadcast** to all the multipliers at once._
-4. **Broadcast Form with Finegrain Pipelining**: _The multipliers in broadcast form are finegrain-pipelined._
+4. **Broadcast Form with Fine Grain Pipelining**: _The multipliers in broadcast form are finegrain-pipelined._
-5. **Symmetric Broadcast Form**: _Since the coefficients of a low-pass filter are symmetric around y-axis, half the mulitplications in broadcast form are redundant.
+5. **Symmetric Broadcast Form**: _Since the coefficients of a low-pass filter are symmetric around the y-axis, half the multiplications in broadcast form are redundant.
 We can exploit this symmetry and reduce the multiplier count by half, since any two multipliers at an equal distance from the middle will have the same output._
 6. **L2 Parallel**: _Reduced complexity L2 parallel implementation._
 7. **L2 Parallel**: _Reduced complexity L3 parallel implementation._